-Even though Tbilisi is not as appealing in winter as it is in other seasons, visiting it during this time of year is still worth it.
-If the weather is a bit warmer, embark on a walking tour and admire the city’s iconic landmarks.
-Make sure to stroll down Rustaveli Avenue and explore the beautiful architecture of the Opera House and the Rustaveli Theater.
+Even though Tbilisi is not as appealing in winter as it is in other seasons, visiting during this time of year is still worth it.
+If the weather is a bit warmer, embark on a walking tour to admire the famous landmarks in the city – which you can do with Culture Trip in the company of a local expert on our specially curated nine-day Georgia adventure.
+Make sure to stroll down Rustaveli Avenue and explore the beautiful architecture of the Opera and Ballet Theatre and the Rustaveli Theatre.

-Tbilisi is known for its sulfur bathhouses located in Abanotubani.
-The mineral-rich hot springs that feed the baths are good for skin and overall health.
+Tbilisi is known for its sulphur bathhouses located in the Abanotubani district.
+The mineral-rich hot springs feeding the baths are good for your skin and overall health.
 If you get cold walking around the city, you can pop into one of the many houses that offer different price packages for however long you’d like to indulge.
-Please note that these baths are not public baths.
-You’ll get your own room and you can even ask a masseuse to scrub your back.
+These baths are not public baths – you’ll get a private room and can even ask a masseuse to scrub your back.

 Tbilisi has a good selection of museums hidden throughout the city.
-Anyone who likes to learn about the history, culture, art, artists, and even Soviet rule in the country will be pleasantly surprised by the depth of knowledge these museums have.
-The entrance fees are quite minimal compared to European cities, so if you decide to visit all the city’s museums, you won’t be breaking the bank.
+If you’re interested in history, culture, art, artists and even Soviet rule in Georgia, you’ll be pleasantly surprised by the depth of knowledge these museums have.
+The entrance fees are minimal here, so you won’t break the bank if you decide to visit all the museums in the city.

 Gudauri is one of the most popular destinations for skiers in Georgia.
-Being close to Tbilisi, it makes for a great weekend getaway.
-However, weekends bring lots of locals to the resort as well, so be ready for crowds.
-Here, you’ll be able to enjoy breathtaking views of the Caucasus Mountain Range while skiing.
-The resort features 57 km (35 mile) long slopes for skiers and snowboarders, and each slope has a different difficulty level.
-For those of you who don’t like overcrowded places, Georgia offers a wide choice of other ski resorts as well.
+As it’s close to Tbilisi, the ski resort makes for a great weekend getaway; however, be ready for crowds.
+The resort features more than 60km (37mi) of slopes of varying difficulty for skiers and snowboarders.
+Also, you’ll be able to enjoy breathtaking views of the Caucasus Mountains while skiing.
+For those who don’t like overcrowded places, Georgia is home to other ski resorts as well.

-If skiing is not your cup of tea, you can go to the Rooms Hotel Kazbegi in Stepantsminda town, not far from Gudauri, for picturesque views of Mount Kazbegi.
-If you like combining leisure with culture, go on a small hike toward the Gergeti Trinity Church, situated right at the foot of the mountain.
+If skiing is not your cup of tea, you can go to the Rooms Hotel Kazbegi in Stepantsminda town, not far from Gudauri, for picturesque views of Mount Kazbegi (also known as Mount Kazbek).
+Alternatively, if you like combining leisure with culture, go on a small hike towards the Gergeti Trinity Church, right at the foot of the mountain.

-Zuruldi hotel, located in the Svaneti region, is considered to be the highest restaurant and hotel in the country, located on the top of the Zuruldi mountain.
-Sitting 2,340 meters (7,677 ft) above sea level, this hotel guarantees a unique and unforgettable experience.
-First, you need to travel to Mestia, the main town in Svaneti and take a minibus or rent a car from there.
-Then, you’ll need to take the Hatsvali ropeway to go all the way up to the front door of the venue.
+In the Svaneti region, Zuruldi describes itself as the highest restaurant and hotel in the country, sitting on top of the mountain of the same name.
+At 2,340m (7,677ft) above sea level, this hotel guarantees a unique and unforgettable experience.
+To reach this destination, you’ll have to travel to Mestia, the main town in Svaneti, and take a minibus or rent a car from there.
+Then, you’ll have to take the Hatsvali ropeway to the property.

-“Kukushka” is a railway train that goes from Borjomi to Bakuriani, another famous ski resort in Georgia.
-The ride provides marvelous views of the snow-covered spruce forest, and you’ll pass over the bridge that a well-known French engineer Gustave Eiffel constructed by order of the Romanov Russian royal family.
+The Kukushka is a railway train that travels from Borjomi to Bakuriani, another famous ski resort in Georgia.
+The ride provides marvellous views of the snow-covered spruce forest, and you’ll pass over the bridge designed by Gustave Eiffel, constructed by order of the Romanovs.

-At 2,073 meters (6,801 feet) above sea level, the volcanic Paravani lake is the biggest lake in the country.
-Even though the lake is beautiful all year round, the best time to visit is during winter when the lake freezes completely and is surrounded by heavy snow.
-It definitely looks like a winter wonderland.
+The volcanic Paravani Lake lies 2,073m (6,801ft) above sea level and is the biggest lake in the country.
+Even though it’s beautiful all year round, the best time to visit the lake is during winter when it freezes and is surrounded by heavy snow – it looks like a winter wonderland.